Ket language: Consonants

-Furthermore, all nasal consonants in Ket have voiceless allophones at the end of a monosyllabic word with a glottalized or descending tone (i.e. /[m, n, ŋ]/ turn into /[m̥, n̥, ŋ̥]/), likewise, /[ɮ]/ becomes /[ɬ]/ in the same situation.
+Furthermore, all nasal consonants in Ket have voiceless allophones at the end of a monosyllabic word with a glottalized or descending tone (i.e. /[m, n, ŋ]/ turn into /[m̥, n̥, ŋ̊]/), likewise, /[ɮ]/ becomes /[ɬ]/ in the same situation.
 Alveolars are often pronounced laminal and possibly palatalized, though not in the vicinity of a uvular consonant. //q// is normally pronounced with affrication, as /[𐞥χ]/.

 Tone

 Descriptions of Ket vary widely in the number of contrastive tones they report: as many as eight and as few as zero have been counted.
 Given this wide disagreement, whether or not Ket is a tonal language is debatable, although recent works by Ket specialists Edward Vajda and Stefan Georg defend the existence of tone.

 In tonal descriptions, Ket does not employ a tone on every syllable but instead uses one tone per word.
-Following Vajda's description of Southern Ket, the five basic tones are as follows:
+Following Stefan Georg's model of Southern Ket tone, which is also adapted by the more recent works on Ket and Yeniseian, the following can be inferred: